vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-6-Trusted-Content.md

 17. Do a docker pull from docker hub that should succeed
 18. Do a docker login/pull from the harbor instance that should now succeed again
 19. Remove the VCH from all projects that it is still in within Admiral
-20. Do a docker pull from docker hub that should succeed
+20. Do a docker pull from docker hub that should fail since whitelist mode is enabled and docker hub is still not explicitly added
-21. Do a docker login/pull from the harbor instance that should now fail again
+21. Do a docker login/pull from the harbor instance that should still succeed

 # Expected Outcome:
 Admiral and Engine should work together to obey the enable content trust feature properly.
 When the VCH is within a project that has content trust enabled then users should be able to successfully pull from the Harbor instance